opencost/opencost/GOVERNANCE.md

 ### Proposal process

+> **Note**
-We intend to use a Request for Comments (RFC) process for any substantial changes to OpenCost, but this has yet to be developed.
+> We intend to use a Request for Comments (RFC) process for any substantial changes to OpenCost, but this has yet to be developed.

 ### Inactivity